 Completely dried mushrooms can last up to 2 years away (possibly even longer) from direct sunlight and heat in airtight containers.

 The whole point of drying mushrooms is to prolong their shelf life and cracker dried mushrooms can last a long time.
-However, if you really want to experience the most benefits from your mushrooms it is recommended to use them within months of dehydrating, just in case they re-hydrate in the airtight container or atmostphere.
+However, if you really want to experience the most benefits from your mushrooms it is recommended to use them within months of dehydrating, just in case they re-hydrate in the airtight container or atmosphere.

 Do you have extra fresh mushrooms than you need right now?
 Drying your mushrooms is the surest way to prolong their shelf life, ensuring you have a constant supply of the tasty, delicious and nutritional fungi to flavour up your homemade recipes.

-It’s also a necessary step if you want to turn them into powder for use in stocks, sauces, smoothies, shakes, broth, gravy, breakfast, cereal, yogurt, and tea with ease.
+It’s also a necessary step if you want to turn them into powder for use in stocks, sauces, smoothies, shakes, broth, gravy, breakfast, cereal, yoghurt, and tea with ease.
 Save your money and prevent heartache by drying your extra fresh mushrooms supply.